Reviews and Comments

 This text leaves me with the distinct impression that it was written rapidly in the wake of the election of Trump—and that's not necessarily a bad thing.
 But it /is/ a /lot/ of information to take in: names, organizations, ideas, movements.
 If you're not familiar with many of these things in advance, it can be difficult to distinguish between the "blink and you'll miss them" fascist actors and movements, and the ones that have had a deep and lasting impact.
 Sincerely, it's something of a 300-page infodump.

 That said, i still think it's very much a text worth reading.
 I didn't try especially hard to remember every last detail that i was reading; it was more an impressionistic read-through, but even this was really valuable to me.
-It makes a few things clear: fascists are /everywhere/, trying at all times to find entry points into other movements in order to …
+It makes a few things clear: fascists are /everywhere/, trying at all times to find entry points into other movements in order …

 David S. Dummit, Richard M. Foote: Abstract algebra (Hardcover, 2004, Wiley) No rating